Fitness for Human Habitation (FFHH): A guide for landlords

 Whichever format you use, always make sure that the questionnaires you use are up-to-date and comply with the actual regulation.
 To start with a digital property inspections, you can download a free checklists designed for various property management processes.

 They will allow you to easily customize the form anytime you need.
 For advanced features like smart questions, conditional formatting, or CRM integrations you can integrate Resco Inspections as property maintenance system into your operation.

 Fitness for Human Habitation (FFHH) act summary

-The FFHH act is in force for just a little over a year, but the benefits and rights it brings to tenants are already visible.
+The FFHH act is in force for just two years now, but the benefits and rights it brings to tenants are already visible.
 It is yet another push to further increase the industry standards, rather than a scary regulation.
 And digitalization opens the door to new efficiencies for all involved.
 With better reports, standardized checklists, or effective online communication, there can be fewer disputes regarding tenancy than ever before.

-With Resco Inspections, you can also use free predefined templates to start your digital journey straight away.
+You can use free predefined templates to start your digital journey straight away.
 Utilize the move-in & move-out inspections or asbestos safety inspections template (the HHSRS standards also require the asbestos check).
-You can try Resco Inspections for free, simply by starting a free 30-day trial.
+You can also try Resco Inspections for free, simply by starting a free 30-day trial.